Summary:

 If you send your campaigns through an email marketing service, your email is delivered through their servers.
 So if even one other customer sends spam, it could also affect your deliverability.

-Note, however, that every email marketing service we recommend is vigilant about keeping their reputation intact.
+Only use that every email marketing service which is vigilant about keeping their reputation intact.
 They have strict procedures and regulations to prevent this type of thing.

 You should be fine if you stick to a reputable ESP (email service provider).
 And while we can’t verify every ESP in this post, we recommend Constant Contact, Drip, and Brevo (Sendinblue).